Hard Rain (Bob Dylan album)

-Hard Rain is a live album by American singer-songwriter Bob Dylan, released on September 13, 1976 by Columbia Records.
-The album was recorded during the second leg of the Rolling Thunder Revue.
+Hard Rain is a live album by American singer-songwriter Bob Dylan, released on September 13, 1976, by Columbia Records.
+The album was recorded during two concerts in May 1976 during the second leg of the Rolling Thunder Revue.
+The second of these concerts was recorded by NBC and released as a television special to coincide with the album's release.
+Hard Rain received mixed reviews.